Lonely Planet lists Bonn among top 10 destinations for 2020 | DW | 22.10.2019

 The little Redoute palace

-A splendid hall with plaster ornamentation and huge candelabrias: At the Redoute in the southern part of Bonn, Beethoven is said to have played for Joseph Haydn while in his early 20s.
-The redoute is probably where one of the first performances of Mozart's "The Magic Flute" was given.
-Centuries later, the palace hosted visiting dignitaries like Lady Di and the Shah of Persia.
+A splendid hall with plaster ornamentation and huge candelabras: At the Redoute in the southern part of Bonn, Beethoven is said to have played for Joseph Haydn while in his early 20s.
+The Redoute is probably where one of the first performances of Mozart's "The Magic Flute" was given.
+Centuries later, the palace hosted visiting dignitaries like Diana, Princess of Wales, and the Shah of Persia.

 -